Code-Institute-Submissions/milestone-project-98/README.md

 * #### Colour Scheme

-  * The three main colours used in the website are turquoise red, white and grey.
+  * The three main colours used in the website are turquoise, white and grey.

 * #### Typography